vuepress-theme-hope/vuepress-theme-hope/demo/src/home.md

   - title: PWA support
     icon: mobile
-    details: The built-in PWA plugin will make your website more like an APP.
+    details: Make your website more like an APP
     link: https://vuepress-theme-hope.github.io/guide/feature/pwa/

   - title: More new features